 - Because your topping is frozen, when you first pull it from the freezer after applying your frosting, use a knife to carefully cut around the edge of the frosting – being careful to not cut through the parchment paper – to give it a clean edge and remove any excess.
 If you decide you “have” to eat that portion, I won’t blame you.

-- When cutting your frozen dream cake, make sure to use a hot, sharp knife.
+- When cutting your ice cream cake, make sure to use a hot, sharp knife.
 This gives you clean edges and makes it easy to cut.
 The simplest way is to fill a glass with hot water from the tap and dip your knife in it between each cut.
 Make sure you have a towel handy to quickly wipe the excess water from the knife before cutting.

 Using the above tips, this is an easy cake to make.
 The magic chocolate crunchies (which you have to include in this frozen dream cake because they’re as much fun to say as they are to eat) can be made ahead of time, and I also stick my two cans of coconut milk in the fridge when I start so I don’t forget to do so later.

-Add about half the mixture to your cookie crumbles and pulse again to combine.
+Add about half the chocolate mixture to your cookie crumbles and pulse again to combine.
 The mixture should look a little wet but not be dripping with moisture.
 Add a little more if needed.
 This does not need to be exact, and you’ll save the extra for decorating your cake later.

 If you’re in a hurry, you can put this into a glass bowl and put it in the microwave to defrost for 30 seconds at a time, making sure you stir between each jaunt into the microwave to ensure you don’t heat it too much.
 You want it just soft enough that you can stir it.

 Add the coconut milk to your mixing bowl and whip.
 Once it is somewhat softened and is starting to lighten in texture, add the vanilla and a quarter cup of powdered sugar and mix again, starting at low speed so the powdered sugar doesn’t fly out.

-If you want to make a more traditional zebra striped pattern, instead of flicking the fork at your cake, dip the fork in the chocolate and drizzle is quickly across the frozen dream cake.
+If you want to make a more traditional zebra striped pattern, instead of flicking the fork at your cake, dip the fork in the chocolate and drizzle is quickly across the frozen dream cake or use a chocolate dipping tool.
 It will harden almost instantly.

 Lastly, carefully remove the parchment paper you have lining the edges of your cake to keep the serving plate clean.
 If you aren’t serving immediately, cover with plastic wrap and return to the freezer.
 This shouldn’t sit out for more than five minutes at a time.